 - • Outline the company culture so your recruiters know what aspects of it are appealing to the right kind of candidates.

-- • Never assume that your recruiting team, with access to recruiting tools and software, will know how to wield said tools in order to achieve maximum success; train them to use what you’ve got.
+- • Never assume that your recruiting team, with access to recruiting software and various tools, will know how to wield said tools in order to achieve maximum success; train them to use what you’ve got.

 - • But make sure your recruiting team knows not to rely on technology alone, that recruitment needs a human touch too.